AmateurECE/metalwork/docs/about.md

 write control loops, applications for softcores, and shit that controls _real_ things in the _real world_ don't want that kind of solution.

+## How Does Metalwork Compare to stm32-cmake?

+This seems like a very cool project.
+I have some goals that stretch beyond the scope of that project, however.
+Metalwork prioritizes reproducible builds and toolchains with batteries included.
+I also plan to support more than just STM32 platforms--Texas Instruments, NXP, AVR and RPi Pico.

 # What is it that I think I'm bringing to the ecosystem?

 Maybe nothing.
 I'm not so arrogant to believe that this isn't going to be